James Lind: Prevention and cure of scurvy

-In 1753, he published A treatise of the scurvy, that was mostly ignored.
-When James Cook went on his first voyage he carried wort (0.1 mg vitamin C per 100 g), sauerkraut (10–15 mg per 100 g) and a syrup, or "rob", of oranges and lemons (the juice contains 40–60 mg of vitamin C per 100 g) as antiscorbutics, but only the results of the trials on wort were published.
-In 1762 Lind's second publication appeared, being An Essay on the most effectual means of preserving the health of seamen appeared.
+In 1753, he published A treatise of the scurvy, which was mostly ignored.
+When James Cook went on his first voyage, he carried wort (0.1 mg vitamin C per 100 g), sauerkraut (10–15 mg per 100 g) and a syrup, or "rob", of oranges and lemons (the juice contains 40–60 mg of vitamin C per 100 g) as antiscorbutics, but only the results of the trials on wort were published.
+In 1762, Lind's second publication appeared, An Essay on the most effectual means of preserving the health of seamen appeared.
 In it he recommended growing salad—i.e. watercress (43 mg vitamin C per 100 g)—on wet blankets.
-This was put into practice, and in the winter of 1775 the British Army in North America was supplied with mustard and cress seeds.
+This was put into practice, and, in the winter of 1775, the British Army in North America was supplied with mustard and cress seeds.
 However Lind, like most of the medical profession, believed that scurvy came from ill-digested and putrefying food within the body, bad water, excessive work, and living in a damp atmosphere that prevented healthful perspiration.
 Thus, while he recognised the benefits of citrus fruit (although he weakened the effect by switching to a boiled concentrate or "rob", in which the boiling process destroys vitamin C), he never advocated citrus juice as a single solution.
 He believed that scurvy had multiple causes which therefore required multiple remedies.